BRP (NASDAQ:DOOO) Releases FY 2023 Earnings Guidance

-BRP (NASDAQ:DOOO – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $8.63-$8.90 for the period, compared to the consensus EPS estimate of $8.53.
+BRP (NASDAQ:DOOO – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $8.63-$8.90 for the period, compared to the consensus estimate of $8.53.
 The company issued revenue guidance of $7.36 billion-$7.65 billion, compared to the consensus revenue estimate of $7.39 billion.
 BRP also updated its Q3 2023 guidance to $1.70- EPS.

-DOOO has been the subject of several research analyst reports.
-Scotiabank lifted their target price on shares of BRP from C$126.00 to C$127.00 in a research report on Thursday, September 15th.
-Raymond James lifted their price target on BRP from C$135.00 to C$138.00 in a research note on Thursday, September 15th.
-Finally, Royal Bank of Canada boosted their target price on BRP from C$113.00 to C$114.00 in a research report on Thursday, September 15th.
-One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, BRP presently has a consensus rating of Moderate Buy and a consensus target price of $130.92.
+Several research firms have weighed in on DOOO.
+Royal Bank of Canada boosted their price objective on BRP from C$113.00 to C$114.00 in a research report on Thursday, September 15th.
+Raymond James boosted their target price on BRP from C$135.00 to C$138.00 in a research note on Thursday, September 15th.
+Finally, Scotiabank boosted their target price on BRP from C$126.00 to C$127.00 in a research note on Thursday, September 15th.
+One analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat, BRP currently has an average rating of Moderate Buy and a consensus price target of $130.92.

 BRP Cuts Dividend

 The firm also recently announced a quarterly dividend, which will be paid on Friday, October 14th.
-Shareholders of record on Friday, September 30th will be issued a dividend of $0.122 per share.
+Shareholders of record on Friday, September 30th will be paid a $0.122 dividend.
 The ex-dividend date of this dividend is Thursday, September 29th.
-This represents a $0.49 dividend on an annualized basis and a yield of 0.78%.
+This represents a $0.49 dividend on an annualized basis and a yield of 0.80%.
 BRP’s dividend payout ratio is currently 7.39%.

 Hedge Funds Weigh In On BRP